WIPACrepo/iceprod/iceprod/resources/docs/details/server.rst

 Proxying
 ^^^^^^^^

-The website provides proxying and caching services to http or gridftp urls.
+The website provides proxying and caching services to multiple urls.
 This allows a site to cache particular files and serve a copy out to all the jobs.

+The basic proxy settings are True/False, or the url prefix (http, ftp, gsiftp, ...).
+The proxy can be a list of multiple prefixes to proxy more than one type.

+Download
+""""""""

+If proxy is set to "match" it will attempt to detect if this is a script and only cache scripts.
+In particular, anything that is a python file or from the svn server is cached.

 Task Communication
 ^^^^^^^^^^^^^^^^^^